Pulse Breathing Dynamics in a Mode-Locked Laser measured via SHG autocorrelation

-A key property of self-similar pulse shapes, such as the sech$^2$ profile, is that the derivative with respect to width is directly proportional to the temporal derivative: $\frac{\partial I}{\partial w} = -\frac{\tau}{w}\frac{\partial I}{\partial \tau}$.
-Utilizing this property and defining the relative intensity noise (RIN) as $R$, the partial derivative terms evaluate to:

-Equation.\,\eqref{eq:derivatives} reveals that the amplitude noise follows the intensity profile squared, whereas width fluctuations (breathing) vanish at zero delay ($\tau=0$) and ${\partial I}/{\partial w}=0$, and scale with the product of the delay and the temporal gradient $\tau\partial I/\partial \tau$.

-The variance decomposition of Eq.\,\eqref{eq:variance_prop} accounts for fluctuations intrinsic to the laser pulse (amplitude and width).
-However, in a scanning autocorrelator, the delay $\tau$ is set by a mechanical translation stage whose positioning accuracy is finite.
-Shot-to-shot fluctuations $\delta\tau$ in the effective delay contribute an additional variance term:

-where $k$ and $j$ are the sensitivity factors (defined below) and $\sigma_\tau$ is the RMS stage positioning noise assumed uncorrelated with the laser parameters.
-To quantify the magnitude of these fluctuations, we extract the root-mean-square (RMS) width fluctuation from the peaks of the variance profile --- the delay-dependent variance $\langle \Delta I(\tau)^2 \rangle $ computed from an ensemble of single-shot SHG measurements at each delay step (see Fig.\,\ref{fig3}\,(c) for the experimental trace).
-In the absence of pulse breathing ($\sigma_w=0$) and stage noise ($\sigma_{\tau}=0$, the variance reduces to a purely amplitude-noise-driven baseline $\langle \Delta I(\tau)^2 \rangle=R^2\langle I(\tau)\rangle^2$, where $R$ is the relative intensity noise measured independently from the single-arm SHG signal (see Section.\,\ref{sec3}).
-By normalizing the excess variance above this baseline by the local mean intensity, we define a dimensionless breathing sensitivity factor $k$:
+Assuming small perturbations, the variance of the intensity fluctuations $\langle \Delta S(\tau)^2 \rangle$ at any delay position can be expanded using first-order error propagation by incorporating fluctuations in the amplitude baseline, pulse width (breathing), and mechanical stage jitter:

+where $\mathcal{R}$ is the relative intensity noise (RIN) of the zero-delay signal, $\sigma_w$ is the standard deviation of shot-to-shot width fluctuations, and $\sigma_\tau$ is the RMS stage positioning noise assumed uncorrelated with the laser parameters (see Fig.\,\ref{amp_breath_noise}). $k$ and $j$ are the dimensionless sensitivity factors.
+The breathing sensitivity factor $k(\tau)$ is defined as